If you take photos of people, you’re taking photos with eye lines. It’s important to understand the effect that these have on how we view photos.

 When the eyes are covered in a photo, like with a pair of sunglasses, it’s up to us to decide where we think the eyes are looking.

-The effect of the eye-lines is decreased but still present, as we can take a lot of information from the body language of the subject.
+The effect of the eye-lines is decreased but still present.
+We can take a lot of information from the body language of the subject.

-When there are multiple eye-lines in a photo and they’re looking all over frame, we tend to observe the image for longer; we’re trying to decide what everyone is finding so important.
+When there are multiple eye-lines in a photo and they’re looking all over the frame, we tend to observe the image for longer.
+We’re trying to decide what everyone is finding so important.

-No one in the photo below is looking in the same place – unusual for a group of people who aren’t moving.
+No one in the photo below is looking in the same place.
+This is unusual for a group of people who aren’t moving.
 Your eyes move around the frame, starting with the eyes that you can see best, on the girl on the right.